 I have a pretty active social life.
 I’ve met a group of the most amazing friends here, we go out as ladies or couples on a regular basis. (and play dates of course).

-We belong to Birchwood Country Club.
+We belong to Birchwood Country Club in Westport.
 It’s really great for the kids.
 There is a terrific pool and even a tennis “program” for the little ones.
 It’s casual and low-key.
-I never thought I’d join a club, but it’s very comfortable and the kids love it.
+I never thought I’d join a County Club, but it’s very comfortable and the kids love it.

-What has your experience been so far with schools?
+What has your experience been so far with Westport schools?

-Shane has had a very positive experience experience so far in kindergarten (public school).
+Shane has had a very positive experience experience so far in kindergarten (Westport public school).
 Mia is in preschool.
 My step-kids got wonderful educations from the Westport public schools.
-The schools are a major attraction to living here.
+The schools are a major attraction to living in Westport.

 Jeff has a 5 minute commute to his office in downtown Westport.
 He runs Connoisseur Media, a media company that includes the best radio stations in the area, Star 99.9, 99.1 WPLR and 95.9 The Fox.
 They broadcast my favorite morning show, Anna and Raven.
-When we go into the city, it’s an hour by train or usually an hour and a half by car.
+When we go into New York City, it’s an hour by train or usually an hour and a half by car.

-Any tips and advice you can give to someone looking to move to the area?
+Any tips and advice you can give to someone looking to move to Westport?

 You are an actress.
 Tell me more about how you got started.
 Any upcoming projects?